 Navigate This Guide

-- 8 Final Words on How to Bottle Feed Your Breastfed Baby
+- Final Words on How to Introduce Bottle to Breastfed Baby

 Many mothers don’t foresee the need to introduce their babies to the bottle early on.
 While experts agree that it is important to establish a bond with your child, how this is accomplished is not as important.
 You shouldn’t feel guilty or less like a mother just because you want to have the option of bottle feeding your baby.